Country Music Has Found Its Weinstein Scandal. So Why Hasn’t There Been A Reckoning?

 And Music Row’s squeamishness was evidenced by the way Webster conducted his own life.

-Former employees told BuzzFeed News that Webster lived with one foot still in the closet; several said that the publicist expressed surprise when people ascertained that he was gay.
+Former employees told BuzzFeed News that Webster lived with "one foot still in the closet"; several said that the publicist expressed surprise when people ascertained that he was gay.
 When he worked for especially conservative clients — one source remembered Mitt Romney, another remembered the Academy of Country Music Awards — Webster would actively conceal his sexuality, booking two hotel rooms for himself and his boyfriend, Westby, on a business trip instead of one.

 When Rick was still trying to make it as a country music artist, fear that Webster could destroy his fledgling career kept him quiet.
 After he left the industry, he stayed quiet in part because of shame, enhanced by the stigma of being a male victim.
 “I felt like a disgusting excuse for life, and so I didn't tell anybody,” he said.